Zero-Sploit/telegram-ssh-bot/README.md

     python-telebot library
     fail2ban or a similar tool that logs failed SSH login attempts to a file``

-###    Setup
+#  Setup

-###    Clone this repository to your server:
+##    Clone this repository to your server:

-### bash

 ``git clone https://github.com/Zero-Sploit/ssh-telegram-bot.git``

-###    Install the required Python packages:
+## Install the required Python packages:

 ``pip install python-telegram-bot``

 ### Create a Telegram bot and get the API token.
 Follow these instructions to create a bot and obtain the API token.

 ###    Create a Telegram group and add the bot to the group.

-###    Configure fail2ban to log failed SSH login attempts to a file.
-The exact steps may vary depending on your operating system and configuration.
-For example, on Ubuntu, you can follow these instructions.
-###    Edit the config.py file with the API token, group ID, and path to the log file.
-You can also customize the alert message if you like.
+### Add your bot token and your chat id to bot.py.

 ###    Run the bot with the following command:

 ``python bot.py``

 ###    Make sure the bot is running and check that it sends an alert message to the Telegram group when two failed login attempts are detected.

+# Note: This was tested on a Raspberry pi model 4b.